 Prior to joining LKK, Cara was working as a Senior Associate in the London office of Lipman Karas LLP, a specialist disputes practice with a focus on cross-border commercial litigation, arbitration and asset recovery.
 Cara’s focus was on major projects involving insolvency, fraud, banking and finance law and private international law.
 From 2015 to July 2019, Cara worked as a consultant to the Hague Conference on Private International Law's Judgments Project.

 Before joining Lipman Karas, Cara was a Legal Officer at the Hague Conference working primarily on the Judgments Project and the HCCH Convention of 30 June 2005 on Choice of Court Agreements, an Associate at the Supreme Court of Victoria and an Associate at Baker McKenzie in Melbourne, Australia.

-Mr Wong Hing-hong, Peter, Principal Government Counsel Department of Justice, HKSAR
+Mr. Wong is the Principal Government Counsel of the Department of Justice, Government of the HKSAR.

 Mr Wong obtained his Bachelor of Laws degree from the University of Hong Kong (1988), the Master of Law from the University of Cambridge (1990), and the Bachelor of Social Sciences from the Open University of Hong Kong (2004).
 He was admitted as a solicitor in Hong Kong (1992) and England and Wales (1993).